tichaelmurvey/greater-canberra/src/pages/blog/greater-canberra-2022-23-act-budget-submission.md

 description: Greater Canberra 2022-23 ACT Budget Submission
 layout: ../../layouts/BlogLayout.astro
 ---
-Greater Canberra was excited at the opportunity to make the following submission to the 2022-23 ACT Budget consultation.
+*Greater Canberra is excited to the follow submission, which we shared with the ACT Government as part of the 2022-23 ACT Budget consultation.*

-Greater Canberra is a community organisation working towards a more liveable, sustainable and affordable Canberra.
-We are particularly concerned with representing the voices of younger Canberrans and renters in debates around urban planning and local housing policy.

 While Canberra prides itself on being a community where people of all backgrounds can find economic opportunities, our current exclusionary planning system and high rents mean those opportunities are increasingly out of reach for many Canberrans.